MachineLearningBCAM/How-To/Manual-Solvers_CVX.md/solvers_CVX.md

 # Introduction

-This is the basic guide on how to install the Mosek and gurobi cvx solvers.
+This is the basic guide on how to install the Mosek and Gurobi cvx solvers.
 For more information, go to [Gurobi](http://cvxr.com/cvx/doc/gurobi.html) or [Mosek](http://cvxr.com/cvx/doc/mosek.html).

 ## Gurobi